-Technology Club: A club that explores the World Wide Web and a variety of software such as graphic programs and word processing programs.
+Robotics/Technology Club: A club that explores the World Wide Web and a variety of software such as graphic programs and word processing programs.
 The activities are designed to increase technological skills, extend student knowledge and complement school instruction.
+The East Columbus Magnet Academy Robotics team competes in District and First Lego competitions each year.
+We work to construct robots, program missions and create long term projects that benefit our community.
+We also have a lot of fun with activities such as BattleBots and Sphero racing.